 Roasting the vegetables with the oil helps release all those delicious flavours and a step I highly recommend doing.
 You can also roast some sweet red peppers at the same time and add to this to make a red pepper and tomato soup, that is really delicious.

-Take a pic of your dish and tag us over on Instagram or Facebook @hickmans_slim_kitchen we love to see the recreations.
+Don’t forget to take a pic of your dish and tag us over on Instagram or Facebook @hickmans_slim_kitchen we love to see the recreations.

-Please make sure you credit us when sharing to social media.
+Also please make sure you credit us when sharing our recipes on social media.
 You can do this by directly linking back to the blog or tagging our social media pages.

-- 1 tin chopped tomatoes
+- 1 tin tomatoes